-\autoref{tab_economic_equivalence_portfolios} shows these two portfolios' value at resolution under all three possible scenarios:
+\autoref{tab_economic_equivalence_portfolios} shows the value of these two portfolios at resolution under all three possible scenarios.

-These two portfolios are economically identical, as their value at resolution is the same in all three possible scenarios.
-The \texttt{convertPositions(.)} function allows a trader to unilaterally transform Portfolio 1 into Portfolio 2.
-This provides significant capital efficiency, as the trader can ``free up'' 1 USDC of collateral while maintaining the same expected return.
+The two portfolios are economically identical because their resolution values are the same in all scenarios.
+The \texttt{convertPositions(.)} function allows a trader to transform Portfolio 1 into Portfolio 2 unilaterally.
+This improves capital efficiency because the trader can release 1 USDC of collateral while preserving the same expected payoff.

 This same mechanism enables inter-market arbitrage.
-If the market prices of these portfolios diverge (e.g., if Price(``NO A'') + Price(``NO B'') becomes cheaper than Price(``YES C'') + \$1), an arbitrageur can buy the cheaper Portfolio 1, call \texttt{convertPositions(.)} to transform it into Portfolio 2, and sell the assets from Portfolio 2 for a risk-free profit.
-This arbitrage activity applies constant pricing pressure, enforcing consistency across all outcomes in the categorical market.
+If the market prices of these portfolios diverge (e.g., if Price(NO A) + Price(NO B) becomes cheaper than Price(YES C) + \$1), an arbitrageur can buy the cheaper Portfolio 1, call \texttt{convertPositions(.)} to transform it into Portfolio 2, and sell the assets from Portfolio 2 for a risk-free profit.
+This arbitrage activity applies pricing pressure that maintains consistency across all outcomes in the categorical market.

-More generally, in a market with $N$ total outcomes, a trader can convert $Q$ units of NO shares across $M$ outcomes into $Q$ units of YES shares for the remaining $N-M$ outcomes, plus $(M-1)*Q$ in USDC.
-This mechanism allows arbitrageurs to enforce price consistency across the entire categorical market.
+More generally, in a market with $N$ total outcomes, a trader can convert $Q$ units of NO shares across $M$ outcomes into $Q$ units of YES shares for the remaining $N-M$ outcomes, plus $(M-1)\times Q$ in USDC.
+This mechanism helps maintain price consistency across the categorical market.

 The coexistence of these distinct trade mechanisms, simple exchange, share minting, share burning, and position conversion, means that a naive aggregation of on-chain flows would misrepresent actual trading volume.
 We therefore develop a transaction-level volume decomposition in the next section.